Ferrell Center: Notable events

 The Baylor and Waco communities have made the Ferrell Center a tough place to play basketball with record crowds in attendance since the arrival of Kim Mulkey, including a facility record crowd of 10,550 while winning the 2005 women's Big 12 Conference regular season title.
 Following the record crowd, Mulkey led the Lady Bears to a first ever NCAA Women's National Championship, marking the first national championship for the Big 12 in women's basketball.
 The arena also plays home to Baylor Volleyball.
+The last game of the Men's Basketball Team at the Ferrell Center was a 107–48 Blowout against Mississippi Valley State Delta Devils on December 22, 2023.